This post may contain affiliate links. Please read our disclosure policy.

 - Make it a vegetarian meal with a tossed green salad and warm bread.

-- Would make a nice addition to family brunch as a lighter alternative to quiche.
+- Add it to a brunch spread as a lighter alternative to quiche.

 If you’ve made this Impossibly Easy Zucchini Pie, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.